2022 USFL TV schedule: Dates, times, channels, live streams for the 10-week inaugural football season - NBC Sports

 Week 3 (April 30-May 1)

-- Pittsburgh Maulers at Michigan Panthers, 4:00 p.m.
-ET April 30 on Fox
+- Tampa Bay Bandits at Houston Gamblers, 4:00 p.m.
+ET on Fox

-- Tampa Bay Bandits at Houston Gamblers, 8:00 p.m.
-ET April 30 on Fox
+- Birmingham Stallions at New Orleans Breakers, 8:00 p.m.
+ET on Fox

-- Birmingham Stallions at New Orleans Breakers, 2:30 p.m.
-ET, May 1 on USA Network
+- Pittsburgh Maulers at Michigan Panthers, 2:30 p.m.
+ET on USA Network

 - New Jersey Generals at Philadelphia Stars, 8:00 p.m.
-ET, May 1 on Peacock
+ET on Peacock

 Week 4 (May 6-8):